jtblin/kube2iam/README.md

 _Note:_ You can also use glob-based matching for namespace restrictions, which works nicely with the path-based namespacing supported for AWS IAM roles.

-Example: to allow all roles prefixed with `my-custom-path/` to be assuemd by pods in the default namespace, the default namespace would be annotated as follows:
+Example: to allow all roles prefixed with `my-custom-path/` to be assumed by pods in the default namespace, the default namespace would be annotated as follows:

 ```yaml